tlcheah2/stopwatch-using-observable-stream/README.md

 ## Tutorial Guide

 This is a Stopwatch Project Tutorial.
-You could learn the following knowledge in this practice
+By building this project, you could learn the following knowledge:

 - Learn how to listen to click event from DOM using `rxjs` - `fromEvent`
 - Learn how to use `merge` from rxjs so you could centralize the logic for several observable
 - Learn how to use `interval` from rxjs to update the stopwatch counter

+## Solution

+Checkout branch `solution-1` to see how I build it.

+`git checkout solution-1`

 ## Development server